Skip to main content

 print("Perimeter: \(perimeter)")

-print("because all interior angles < 180°")
+print("Convex — all interior angles are less than 180°")

 for _ in 1...n {

-pen.addLine(distance: Double(sideLength))
+pen.addLine(distance: sideLength)

 pen.turn(degrees: exteriorAngle)